-As at 31 December 2020, the Bank's immediate and ultimate parent company is Silk Road Group Holding (Malta) Limited, which owns 99.99 % of the Bank's share capital.
-As at 31 December 2019, the Bank's immediate parent company was JSC Silk Road Group Finance and the Bank's ultimate parent was Silk Road Group Holding (Malta) Limited.
+As at 31 December 2021, the Bank's immediate and ultimate parent company is Silk Road Group Holding (Malta) Limited, which owns 61.76% of the Bank's share capital (shareholder structure of the bank is presented in Note 1 (a)).
+As at 31 December 2020, the Bank's immediate and ultimate parent was Silk Road Group Holding (Malta) Limited.
 No publicly available financial statements are produced by Silk Road Group Holding (Malta) Limited.